 Innovations that are born at the confluence of disciplines

-The main strength of research at VMU is our ability to respond to an increasingly globalised and competitive landscape prompting the dynamic formation of new research priorities and facilitating ongoing improvements in research performance both at a national and an international level.
+The main strength of research at VMU is our ability to respond to an increasingly globalised and competitive landscape prompting the dynamic formation of new research priorities and facilitating ongoing improvements in research performance at both national and international level.

-We have been engaged as a partner and coordinator in various Horizon 2020, Jean Monnet, COST, Erasmus+ and NordPlus programmes, as well as research projects within the Global Grant and Smart Specialisation programmes conducted by the National Research Council and the European Structural Fund.
+We have been engaged as a partner and coordinator in various Horizon 2020, Jean Monnet, COST, Erasmus+ and NordPlus programmes, as well as research projects within the Global Grant and Smart Specialisation programmes conducted by the Research Council of Lithuania and the European Structural Fund.

-On a national level, our research has received the highest evaluation scores among higher education institutions in Lithuania.
+Nationally, our research has received the top evaluation scores among higher education institutions in Lithuania.
 We are a leading university in the fields of Humanities, Arts, Social and Biomedical Sciences.

 VMU is currently conducting about 100 projects in the fields of biotechnology, biophysics, technology law, education, sociology, philosophy, computational linguistics, language acquisition and bilingualism, creative industries, and others.

 University researchers and teachers are highly-qualified professionals whose competence has been recognised both nationally and internationally.
 This is evidenced by the VMU researchers’ activities as experts and commission members in various competitions, honorary titles awarded by foreign universities, and memberships in the Lithuanian Academy of Sciences, the Research Council of Lithuania and international organizations such as the European University Association.
 All of these activities have facilitated the formation of expert groups and development of expert services in different fields of science.
 VMU scientists’ achievements have also been rewarded with various prizes and scholarships.

 VMU has a distinct advantage regarding its young and promising doctoral students.
 Ph.D. studies at VMU open up unique possibilities for academic research and studies, preparing future generations of highly qualified specialists.